T-ramissU/rn-connection-reanimated/src/lessons/2_BalloonSlider/README.md

   <b>[1]</b> Copy the code displaying a knob from the previous lesson and modify it such that it no longer snaps to the center upon release.
 </summary>

-Remove `onFinalize` callback from the previous lesson which should result in the knob staying at the place where it was released.
+Remove `onEnd` callback from the previous lesson which should result in the knob staying at the place where it was released.

 </details><br/>